BSidesSF/bsidessf.github.io/_pages/privacy.md

 BSidesSF's providers will use this information to validate your donation and send you a receipt.
 BSidesSF will use your name and email address to thank you for the donation and to provide you information about future events or donation opportunities.
 You may unsubscribe from future emails at any time by clicking the unsubscribe link in any non-transactional email or by emailing info[@]bsidessf.org.

+For donations where Stripe is utilized, Stripe collects identifying information about the devices that connect to its services.
+Stripe uses this information to operate and improve the services it provides to BSidesSF, including for fraud detection.

 ## Mailing List

 BSidesSF provides the following information to Mailchimp in order to send non-transactional emails (i.e. newsletters and information about future events):